1. Overview

 directory with a new Maven project, along with Maven's pom.xml

-, a Maven wrapper, as well as an application entrypoint.
+, a Maven wrapper, and an application entrypoint.

 Our application will provide a CLI for users to enter commands and see results.
 We will create a class to represent a book and then will save it to Cloud Datastore using Datastore Repository.

-We also we need to add one more necessary dependency to the pom.xml
+We also need to add one more necessary dependency to the pom.xml

 .

-Open the Web Code Editor by clicking Launch code editor from the Cloud Shell menu.
+Open the Web Code Editor by clicking Open editor from the Cloud Shell menu.

 After the editor loads, modify the pom.xml

-file to add the Spring Data Cloud Datastore Spring Boot starter dependency:
+file to add the Google Cloud Datastore Starter and Spring Shell Starter dependencies:

 pom.xml